Alexobai/Laravel-Demo/README.md

 # Steps:

 1. set up composer and nodejs
-1. do command:'composer global require laravel/installer' for using composer in laravel
+1. do command:__composer global require laravel/installer__ for using composer in laravel
 1. call __laravel__ in command to ensure it works
 1. ensure composer in _PATH_
 1. command:__laravel new project _name___ // create project